Harnessing the Sun: 8th Graders Engineer a Sustainable Future

 This innovative curriculum doesn’t just teach science; it provides vital career-connected learning that helps students visualize their own ambitions in the trades and technical fields.
 We extend our deepest thanks to the PGE Foundation for their generous grant, which provided the essential funding for curriculum development and the supplies necessary to make this hands-on exploration possible for our students.

-Also supporting the project was an in-kind donation of solar power kits assembled by volunteers from KLA TENCOR.
+Also supporting the project was an in-kind donation of solar power kits assembled by employees of KLA TENCOR.

 Empowering Students Through BEF Kids Count Grants